-Developer Charges
+Developer charges

 Developer Charges are location-specific charges that Hunter Water requires developers to pay prior to issue of a Section 50 Compliance Certificate for a specific development.
 Developer charges help recover Hunter Water’s costs of providing, upgrading and augmenting infrastructure to support growth in our area of operations.